 Our homes, jobs and most of our investments are in New Zealand.
 And while we love this country, that's a lot of eggs in one tiny basket.
 We believe a smart investment portfolio is a diversified one, and that geography shouldn't be a barrier to building our wealth our way.

 Hatch is Kiwi Wealth's digital investment platform.
 Kiwi Wealth is Kiwibank’s sister company and is run by Kiwis, for Kiwis.
+We're part of Kiwi Group Holdings Limited, which is owned by NZ Post, The NZ Super Fund and ACC.
 Hatch gives you easy and affordable access to the US share markets by partnering with DriveWealth, a US broker-dealer and member of SIPC (Securities Investor Protection Corporation).
 SIPC is a non-profit that protects your shares up to $500,000 if a member runs into financial trouble and your investments are impacted.
 We’ve broken down how it works here.